-- Describe the need for the disinfection process - Describe preliminary, topical and preoperative disinfection - Describe concurrent operation disinfection - Describe terminal operational disinfection - Describe the immediate effects of optional disinfectant - Describe the residual effects of disinfectants - Describe embalming implications and protocols when treating infectious diseases such as: CJD, HIV/AIDS, necrotizing fasciitis, superbugs, Hepatitis A, B, & C, West Nile virus, etc. - List the major concerns encountered when embalming bodies that have died of leukemia and drowning - Describe the special considerations and treatments for bodies with leukemia - Describe the special considerations and treatments for bodies that have drowned - Describe the characteristics of dry gangrene and wet gangrene - Describe the special treatments for bodies with gangrene waste
+- Describe the need for the disinfection process - Describe preliminary, topical and preoperative disinfection - Describe concurrent operation disinfection - Describe terminal operational disinfection - Describe the immediate effects of optional disinfectant - Describe the residual effects of disinfectants - 2.
+Explain precautions needed for bodies needing special considerations due to illness - Describe embalming implications and protocols when treating infectious diseases such as: CJD, HIV/AIDS, necrotizing fasciitis, superbugs, Hepatitis A, B, & C, West Nile virus, etc. - List the major concerns encountered when embalming bodies that have died of leukemia and drowning - Describe the special considerations and treatments for bodies with leukemia - Describe the special considerations and treatments for bodies that have drowned - Describe the characteristics of dry gangrene and wet gangrene - Describe the special treatments for bodies with gangrene waste

-F4 Identify and describe procedures and practices for handling hazardous Competency:
+Competency: F4 Identify and describe procedures and practices for handling hazardous